JGuymont/vae-anomaly-detector/README.md

 Please do not fork or clone this repo.
 The code is broken.

+# TODO
+- CHANGE THE CONFIGURATION PATTERN
+- ADD A SETUP.py
+- add info about models in README
+- add training an plotting command

 # VAE Anomaly Detector

 Code accompanying this [project](https://github.com/JGuymont/vae-anomaly-detector/blob/master/latex/report.pdf).